cnclabs/ICE/README.md

-# ICE: Item Concept Embedding
+# ICE: Item Concept Embedding via Textual Information

 ## About
 The ICE toolkit is designed to embed concepts into items such that the resulted item embeddings can be compared in terms of overall conceptual similarity regardless of item types ([ICE: Item Concept Embedding via Textual Information](http://dl.acm.org/citation.cfm?doid=3077136.3080807), SIGIR 2017).
 For example, a song can be used to retrieve conceptually similar songs (homogeneous) as well as conceptually similar concepts (heterogeneous).